jakekrichardson/records/README.md

-This is a database and code to show my SQL demonstrable skills.

-Created a db on an excel speadsheet from my personal record collection.
-I imported this data into PostgreSQL to measure quantitative data models and create relevant business analytic scenarios
+I created a database from my personal record collection and imported this data into PostgreSQL and Tableau to demonstrate my SQL knowledge and data modelling.
+Here are a few examples of queries I wrote to measure quantitative data and to replicate common business analytic scenarios.